inetum-orleans/mutagen-helper/README.md

 Automatic configuration
 -----------------------

-You can automate the configuration of a directory containing many project by created a `.mutagen.yml` file inside the parent of those directories.
+You can automate the configuration of a directory containing many project.
+Create a `.mutagen.yml` file inside the parent of those directories, and set `auto_configure`.

 ```yaml
 auto_configure: True